 Critical Areas – Floodplain

-The actual presence or absence of critical areas on the ground, as defined in Title 21A of the King County Code (KCC), determines permit requirements for property in unincorporated King County, regardless of what is contained in maps and other documents.
+The actual presence or absence of critical areas on the ground, as defined in Title 21A of the King County Code, determines permit requirements for property in unincorporated King County, regardless of what is shown on maps or listed in other documents.

-- Set up a Critical Areas Inquiry or Designation to have a parcel investigated for critical areas.
-While the Permitting Department does charge by the hour for this service, a Critical Areas Inquiry or Designation can save the property owner unanticipated expense during the permit review process by providing information about potential site constraints affecting a proposed project in advance of preparing detailed construction plans.
-A Critical Areas Designation is now required for any site in the rural area proposing to install a new well or on-site septic system.
+- Apply for a Critical Areas Designation to have a parcel investigated for critical areas.
+There is a charge for this service, but a Critical Areas Designation can prevent unexpected expenses during the permit review process by providing information about potential site constraints affecting a proposed project before detailed construction plans are drawn up.

-The Permitting Department staff will ask several questions, such as:
+Permitting staff will ask several questions, such as the following:

-- Is there a stream, lake, wetland or steep slope on or adjacent to the specified property?
+- Is there a stream, lake, wetland, or steep slope on or next to the property?
 (Buffers may extend across property lines.)

-- Are there areas on the specified property where coal mining activities were previously conducted, or areas with easily eroded soils?
+- Are there areas on the property where coal mining was done in the past, or areas with easily eroded soils?

-- Are you aware of any wildlife such as red-tailed hawks or eagle nests in the vicinity?
+- Are you aware of any wildlife—such as red-tailed hawks or eagle nests—near the property?

-Please also refer to the Critical Areas Designation Handout.
+Please also refer to our Critical Areas Designation Handout.